 The standard process for visa applications will apply regardless of your e-Residency status.
 You can apply for a visa at the nearest consulate or embassy of Estonia, or the EU country you wish to visit.

 For business purposes, you or your employee are most likely interested in the „D-visa“.
-The application should enclose all necessary documents (valid travel document, filled and signed application, photo, insurance policy and other if needed) in-person to the Estonian representations abroad or other Member State representing Estonia in issuing Schengen visas.
+The application should enclose all necessary documents (valid travel document, filled and signed application, photo, insurance policy and other if needed) and should be submitted in-person to the Estonian representations abroad or other Member State representing Estonia in issuing Schengen visas.

 What to do in Estonia